Obtain or Renew a Drivers License

 Driver's licensing, driving exams, and motor vehicle licensing and titling are services provided by the state of Missouri, not the City of St. Louis.
 See the guidelines below for how to obtain, renew or replace a driver's license or ID.

-The Real ID is a federally compliant ID that will be required to fly domestically and enter federal facilities or nuclear power plants beginning in May of 2025.
+The Real ID is a federally compliant ID that is required to fly domestically and enter federal facilities or nuclear power plants as of May 2025.

 Preparation